PolnareffPark/QuPCA/QPCA/docs1/Example of benchmark.rst

    input_matrix=generate_matrix(matrix_dimension=matrix_dimension,replicate_paper=False,seed=seed,eigenvalues_list=eigenvalues_list)
    shots_numbers=[1000000]

-Then, a Qpca object is fitted using the generated input matrix and the chosen resolution.
-Finally, using :meth:`~QPCA.decomposition.QPCA.eigenvectors_reconstruction`, you are able to reconstruct the eigenvalues/eigenvectors.
+Next, you create a Qpca object and fit it using the generated input matrix and the chosen resolution.
+Finally, you utilize the :meth:`~QPCA.decomposition.QPCA.eigenvectors_reconstruction` method to reconstruct the eigenvalues and eigenvectors.
-The first reference example concerns the accuracy of reconstructing eigenvectors using :meth:`~QPCA.decomposition.QPCA.spectral_benchmarking`
+In the first reference example, you are interested in evaluating the accuracy of reconstructing the eigenvectors using :meth:`~QPCA.decomposition.QPCA.spectral_benchmarking`

 .. code-block:: python